iamrdk21/Website1/_posts/2020-05-28-why-are-ios-apps-abnormally-larger-than-android-apps.md

 image: "/img/android-vs-ios.jpg"
 share-img: "/img/android-vs-ios.jpg"
 ---
 Fed with up with his Android smartphone, recently, my friend switched over to iOS and got himself an iPhone 8.
 While setting up his iPhone and installing various apps, he was astounded by the sheer size of iOS apps.
-The differences in the app sizes are overwhelming.
+The differences in the app sizes were overwhelming.

 Let's take a table for comparison.